RalPhD and The Autonomous Paper

 done

-In the grander RalPhD setup, the scout gets web_search, citation_lookup, and citation_download; the deep-reader gets read_file, write_file, and some tools for manipulating PDFs.
-There are a slew of other agents like coder, paper-writer, and so on; I’m hoping to battle-test this multi-agent implementation later this week.
+In the broader RalPhD setup, the scout gets web_search, citation_lookup, and citation_download; the deep-reader gets read_file, write_file, and some tools for manipulating PDFs.
+I am simplifying here: in practice each agent also has a small set of supporting tools for file I/O, checkpointing, and commits.
+There are a slew of other agents like coder, paper-writer, and others; I’m hoping to battle-test this multi-agent implementation later this week.
+Strictly speaking, scout, deep-reader, and paper-writer are agent prompts.
+The coding agent emerges when you run RalPhD, which binds the specified agent’s prompt to a model and pre-defined tools allocated to that agent type.

-Hopefully, this clarifies a bit of what I am working towards with RalPhD.
+Hopefully, this clarifies a bit of what I am working towards with RalPhD; or, at least, how I intend for it to work in the near term towards becoming an autonomous paper authoring system.

-Going over foundational ideas in agentic engineering has been beneficial at an implementation level, but it has also provided some clarifications on terminology.
-For example, not all LLMs should be seen as agentic8.
+Going over these foundational ideas in agentic loops and content management is a part of agentic engineering; it has been beneficial at an implementation level, but it has also clarified terminology to me.
+For example, not all LLMs should be seen as agentic9.
 My spinterpretationspin+interpretation of this is that agentic LLMs are the subset of all LLMs with the distinguishing property that they are capable of using tools to script programs and, therefore, effect change in your codebaseEither on your machine, virtual machine, or a repository on Github/elsewhere..
 So, by extension, coding agents are the subset of agentic LLMs with programmatically restricted tool-calling capabilities of agentic LLMs.

 I forget where I got the below snippet from on Huntley’s site.

-But that said, if all else fails, the version I have found most useful is that a coding agent is like a powerful but well-trained dog in a harness.
-An agentic LLM is one step removed from that; it’s like a powerful dog that takes you for a walk as opposed to you walking it.
+But that said, if even this way of thinking about coding agents and harnesses fails to land then here’s another version I have found helpful.
+A coding agent is like a powerful but well-trained dog in a harness; you walk it but it doesn’t walk you and, if you trust it enough, you will even let it walk itselfThe autonomous dog!.
+An agentic LLM is one step removed from that; it’s like a powerful but poorly-trained dog on a leash; it takes you for a walk and drags you in directions you didn’t mean to go, for example, when it sees a squirrel scamper by.
 As for an LLM…. well, I don’t have a good analogy so I’ll just say it’s like a fox; you see it once in a while from a distance, but harbour limited desire to get closer to one, even if it looks kinda cute — especially after you’ve had a dog.

 Closing Remarks

-While Ralph loops feel quite fundamental right now, I suspect they will become less relevant to software engineering.
-Eliminating the poor performance of models in the supposed dumb zone is probably already a big focus at frontier labs as fully autonomous software engineering—either with agentic LLMs or coding agents— that is totally reliable should arrive in the next couple of years.
+While Ralph loops feel quite fundamental, I suspect they will become less important in software engineering over time.
+Eliminating the poor performance of models in the supposed dumb zone is probably already the focus at frontier labs.
+Once solved, fully autonomous software engineering that is reliable should arrive in the next couple years.

-What I am less sure about is that widening the smart zone in an LLM’s context window will lead to them independently and autonomously making new discoveries; I suspect this will be particularly hard in domains that are data-deficient (i.e., domains that are unlike the life sciences).
-That said, I am more confident that AI-augmented human researchers will help here; they will make discoveries faster; better explore the breadth of the design space of any problems; and also find connections in literature by better steering synthesis agents in a multi-agent team.
+I am certain that an autonomous paper authoring system can be vibe-engineered — and many will build them.
+I am less sure that widening the smart zone in an LLM’s context window will lead to their independently and autonomously making new discoveries.
+This will be particularly difficult in data-deficient domains, unlike much of the life sciences.
+But AI-augmented human researchers will make discoveries faster; better explore the breadth of the design space of any problems; and also find connections in literature by better steering synthesis agents in a multi-agent team.
+In that setting, robust harnesses still matter.
+Ralph’s principles may remain useful in research not only for managing model context, but also for managing human context by limiting the volume of AI output a person has to evaluate.

 1. As this lacks a singular definition, I define this as the kind of research question that lacks an answer — or, at least, a definitive one.
 A PhD is awarded for making the question seem worthwhile to have spent time thinking about alongside developing an acceptable set of answers that either resolve the question or lead to even more questions.